wseid93/prepared-landing-page/DEPLOYMENT.md

 1. Add the following secrets to your GitHub repository:
    - `NETLIFY_AUTH_TOKEN`: Your Netlify authentication token
-   - `NETLIFY_SITE_ID`: Your Netlify site ID
+   - `NETLIFY_SITE_ID`: Your Netlify site ID (should be `3387edf4-9fb6-475d-8c92-facad0f57db5`)

 2. Push your code to the `main` branch

-3. GitHub Actions will automatically run the deployment script
+3. GitHub Actions will automatically deploy your site directly to Netlify

+### Modified Deployment Process

+The GitHub Actions workflow has been updated to:
+1. Use Netlify CLI directly to deploy to your site
+2. Specify the site ID explicitly to ensure the correct site is targeted
+3. Deploy to production automatically

 ### Get Your Netlify Tokens

 To get your Netlify tokens:

-1. Get your site ID:
+1. Get your site ID (already set in netlify.yml):
    ```bash
    netlify sites:list
    ```